Aquatic Therapy at Proactive Rehabilitation & Wellness

 The physical properties of water (buoyancy, laminar flow, hydrostatic pressure, and heat) allows people recovering from injuries, illness or surgeries to participate in active rehabilitation sooner than would be possible on land.
 During the initial phase of functional restoration, water supports the body and reduces stress to the joints allowing muscles to be strengthened and toned.

-Aquatic therapy is effective at improving circulation, joint mobility, strength, core muscle stability, balance, coordination and endurance.
+This type of therapy is effective at improving circulation, joint mobility, strength, core muscle stability, balance, coordination and endurance.

 Aquatic Therapy Programs